How to create a clean and crisp minimalist kitchen

 Opt for appliances in matching colours to create a flawless and non-obtrusive style.
 These appliances will blend in with the background to keep things clean, clear and under control.

-If you're going to go all out on your minimalist theme, choosing a soft and calm palette for your walls, cupboards and floor is a must.
+If you're going to go all out on your minimalist theme, choosing a soft and calm kitchen colour palette for your walls, cupboards and floor is a must.

 Though some minimalist designs can be successful by using bolder colours like battleship grey, black or even red, if you opt for whites, light greys and creams you will find them generally easier to work into your interior.
 You can always use appliances, such as those mentioned above, to inject a little splash of colour here and there to stop things looking barren.